janis-commerce/lambda/README.md

     * `AWS_REGION`
     * `AWS_FUNCTION_NAME` (for re-call functionality)

-* **JANIS** : some these ar common provided by :package: [sls-helper-plugin-janis](https://www.npmjs.com/package/sls-helper-plugin-janis)
+* **JANIS** : some these are common provided by :package: [sls-helper-plugin-janis](https://www.npmjs.com/package/sls-helper-plugin-janis)
     * `JANIS_SERVICE_NAME`
     * `JANIS_ENV`
 * **Other**
-    * `MS_PORT`: to use in a `local` dev environment it is necesary to set the port where your service is mount locally, otherwise the default value is `80`.
-You can setted these in `docker-compose` file
+    * `MS_PORT`: to use in a `local` dev environment it is necesary to set the port where your service is locally mount, otherwise the default value is `80`.
+You can set these in `docker-compose` file

     ```yaml
     services: